arhankundu99/profanity-filter/README.md

 # **** you!
 ```

-You can add your custom profane wordlist and custom whitelist
+## Add your custom profane wordlist and custom whitelist
 ```python
 profanity_filter.load_profane_words(custom_profane_wordlist = {'damn', 'douche'}, whitelist = {'shit'})
 ```

-Check if your text has any profane word
+## Check if your text has any profane word
 ```python
 profanity_filter.isProfane('You piece of $h*t')
 # returns true
 ```

-# How this profanity filter for text works
+## How this profanity filter for text works

 ```python
 MAP = {